hiendnguyen/selenium-with-js/lesson 1/README.md

 # Setup environment
-Basically, you will need below softwares
+Basically, you will need below softwares.
+This toolset can be installed globally (always avaible) or project-based (only available in project).

 ## NodeJS and npm
 To check whether your machine has Node and NPM installed, open a terminal/console window and type: